 The Caucus of Working Educators is a diverse group of PFT members and their supporters who hail from every corner of Philadelphia.
 Below is the story of one supporter -- a Building Rep from a union family--who chose to join.

 What experiences led you to join the Caucus of Working Educators?

-What would you say to other parents or community members who have never thought about joining a group like ours?
+What would you say to other educators who are thinking about joining the caucus?